Daihatsu Move Canbus: Second generation (LA850; 2022)

 The second-generation Move Canbus was unveiled on 5 July 2022.
 Built on the Daihatsu New Global Architecture (DNGA) platform, it is divided into 'Stripes' and 'Theory' sub-models, with the Stripes variants having a white top half & end of the hood, while the Theory variants are purely a single metallic/pearl colour.

+In August 2022, The Move Canbus recorded sales of over 26,000 units, far exceeding its initial target.

+In December 2023, production of the Canbus was temporarily halted following the Test Fraud Scandal.
+Production resumed in May 2024.

 Trims

 Both of the sub-models of the Move Canbus are divided into trim levels.

 The trim levels range from (lowest to highest):